 Page 41

-On occasion I would stop by Mrs. Donahoe’s son and daughter-in-law’s place.
-The stylish, sprawling ranch house was back off the road a way.
-On this morning Mrs. Donahoe was on her tractor working the ground around the young corn plants.
-She carefully drove up between the plants.
-The machinery she pulled was set just at the correct width to till the ground there between the corn rows.
-Instead of people having to hoe her tractor was doing that for all of at least twelve rows at a time.
+On this morning Mrs. Donahoe was in her tractor working the ground around the young corn plants.
+She carefully drove over and between the plants.
+The machinery pulled by that great tractor was set just at the correct width to turn the ground between the corn rows, instead of people having to hoe by hand.
+Her tractor was doing that for all of at least twelve rows at a time.

 “Patsy!
 Are yah home?”
 I tapped on the window of the sliding glass patio door.